iqlusioninc/usbarmory.rs/firmware/usbarmory/README.md

   `firmware` directory) and `rustup component add llvm-tools-preview` for the latter.

+- `libusb-1.0-dev` & `libudev-dev` are required to use the Cargo runner which loads Rust programs on the Armory.
+Install them with `sudo apt-get install libudev-dev libusb-1.0-dev` (Ubuntu).

 - `arm-none-eabi-gcc`, required to load programs into the eMMC.
 Also needed when modifying assembly (`.s`) files (these need to be re-assembled).